a11ce/micro-autofmt/README.md

 All contributions are welcome by pull request or issue.

-micro-autofmt is licensed under GNU General Public License v3.0.
-See [LICENSE](../master/LICENSE) for full text.
+micro-autofmt is licensed under the GNU General Public License v3.0.
+See [LICENSE](../main/LICENSE) for full text.